Mobile Application - Moderator

 2. Select the event and click "Push To ATOM" to sync the event to the ATOM.

-3. When 'Push To ATOM' is selected, the event is pushed to whatever ATOM the mobile device is connected to, by default.
+3. When 'Push To ATOM' is selected, the event is pushed to the ATOM the mobile device is connected to.

 When accessed from the Moderator application via the ATOM dashboard, the event dialog will also have options to edit and delete the event.
 Multiple events may be created and will be displayed on the Moderator's main application screen.